dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 breadcrumbText: iOS Guide
 ---

-# User Guide on Objective-C & Swift
+# User Guide on iOS

 The Dynamsoft Camera Enhancer iOS SDK enables you to easily control cameras from your iOS applications to stream live video and acquire realtime frames.